rukshan-premathilaka/Glow-Edge-Studios/README.md

 ```
 ### 3. Setup environment

-Create a `.env` file in the root directory.
-After that, add the following lines to the file with your own values:
+Update the `.env` file with your own values.
+In the root directory.
 ```ini
 # Database Config
 DB_HOST=localhost